bomonike/bomonike.github.io/odoo.md

 1. Reply "No" to the survey question.
 1. Software selection is the "Debian desktop environment", MATE, and "Standard system utilities".

-   PROTIP: Install utilities later using <tt>flatpack</tt> to obtain the latest version.
-The ones from Debian tend to be dated (and thus potentially less secure).

 1. Reply "Yes" to install GRUB boot loader.
 1. Select the device for boot loader installation.
 Example for using the Samsung T7 USB drive: